 Cedar decking costs $3–$7 per square foot, making it comparable to pressure-treated wood, but without any of the chemical treatments.
 Cedar is a naturally insect- and UV-resistant wood harvested sustainably in North America.

-Trex decking costs $10 to $27 per square foot, all-in.
+Trex decking costs $5 to $10 per square foot for boards only.
+Expect to pay $10–$27 per square foot, including decking, railing, and framing.
 Trex is a popular type of composite decking made from 95% recycled materials.
 It's a low-maintenance option resistant to termites, rot, warping, and splintering.